ckaur5689/CapstoneProject_MLandAI/README.md

-# Capstone Black-Box fucnction Optimisation project
+# Capstone Black-Box function Optimisation project

-## NON-TECHNICAL EXPLANATION OF YOUR PROJECT
-Bayesian Optimisation with Gaussian Process Surrogate Models
+## Bayesian Optimisation with Gaussian Process Surrogate Models

 A capstone project exploring the use of Bayesian Optimisation (BO) with Gaussian Process (GP) surrogate models and the Upper Confidence Bound (UCB) acquisition function to efficiently locate the global maximum of synthetic black-box functions.